xasyhack/AWSNetworkingSpeciality/README.md

 - **Elastic IPs** from BYOIP pools can be used with services like **EC2**, **NAT Gateway**, and **NLB**.
 - **Global Accelerator** supports BYOIP for consistent IP addresses across regions.
 - **IP Reputation**: AWS may reject IP ranges with poor reputation.

+📝 Exam sample
+Your organization owns a block of public IP addresses that it wants to use within AWS for branding consistency and allowlisting on external partners' firewalls.
+You are asked to make this block usable across **Elastic Load Balancers**, **CloudFront**, and **EC2 Elastic IPs**, with minimal downtime.
+Setup Details:
+- IP Range: `198.51.100.0/24` (Owned by your org, registered with RIR like ARIN)
+- Services: Use with **EC2, CloudFront, ALB, and Global Accelerator**
+- Region: Multi-region deployment (e.g., `us-east-1`, `eu-west-1`)
+- Requirements:
+  - Low-latency global content delivery
+  - Use existing public IPs to avoid partner allowlist updates Which steps are needed to allow use of the IPs in AWS services while ensuring high availability and global performance?
+1. **Verify IP Ownership:**
+   - Submit ownership proof via **AWS Support Center**
+   - Must be an IP range from a RIR (ARIN, RIPE, etc.)
+2. **Bring Your IP Range (BYOIP):**
+   - Use **EC2 → IP Address Manager (IPAM)** or CLI:
+     ```bash
+     aws ec2 provision-byoip-cidr \
+       --cidr 198.51.100.0/24 \
+       --publicly-advertisable \
+       --description "Our corp range"
+     ```
+3. **Advertise the range:**
+   - After approval, use:
+     ```bash
+     aws ec2 advertise-byoip-cidr --cidr 198.51.100.0/24
+     ```
+4. **Allocate Elastic IPs from the range:**
+   - These can now be attached to EC2 instances, ALBs, and Global Accelerator
+5. **Use with Global Services:**
+   - Assign to **Global Accelerator** for low-latency routing
+   - Use for **CloudFront origins** or **custom ALB DNS**

 ### 📖 Elastic Network Interface, Elastic IP and Internet Gateway
 **Elastic Network Interface (ENI)**